 New Zealanders deserve better.

-That's why one of our main priorities as a Government has been a major overhaul of our healthcare system: rebuilding hospitals, boosting funding of much-needed services, and making sure those working on the frontlines are getting proper support.
+That's why one of our main priorities as a Government has been a major overhaul of our healthcare system: rebuilding hospitals, boosting funding of much-needed services, and making sure those working on the frontline are getting proper support.

-Making GP visits free for under 14-year-olds
+- Made GP visits free for under 14-year-olds

-Extending the nurses in schools programme
+- Extended the nurses in schools programme

 - New endoscopy and cardiac care facilities for Whangarei Hospital

 - Bay of Islands Hospital redevelopment, meaning the Kawakawa facility is better placed to meet the needs of its community now and in years to come

 - Te Ara Oranga pilot in Northland referring people addicted to drugs to mental health and addiction treatments

 - Rolling out the Bowel screening programme in 2021